-Notwithstanding the foregoing, under the UCITS Rules and the Level 2 Regulation, the Depositary will be liable to the Company and the Shareholders for: (a) the loss of assets held in custody by the Depositary or a third party to whom custody of financial instruments required to be held in custody in accordance with Article 22(5)(a) of the Directive has been delegated (in the case of such a loss of a financial instrument held in custody, the Depositary shall return financial instruments of identical type or the corresponding amount to the Company without undue delay); and (b) all other losses suffered by the Company and the Shareholders as a result of the negligence or intentional failure from the Depositary, its subcustodian or its delegates to properly fulfil their obligations pursuant to the UCITS Rules and the Level 2 Regulation.
-Subject and without prejudice to (a) above, the Depositary will not be held liable provided the Depositary can demonstrate that the loss had arisen as a result of an external event beyond the Depositary's (or any third party to whom the custody of assets in custody had been delegated in accordance with the UCITS Rules, the Level 2 Regulation and the Depositary Agreement) reasonable control, the consequences of which would have been unavoidable despite all reasonable efforts to the contrary.
-The liability of the Depositary under (a) and (b) above shall not be excluded or limited by agreement and any provision of such agreement that purports to exclude or limit such liability shall be void.
+The Depositary will be liable to the Company and the Shareholders for: (a) the loss of assets held in custody by the Depositary or a third party to whom custody of financial instruments required to be held in custody in accordance with paragraph (4)(a) of Regulation 34 of the UCITS Regulations has been delegated (in the case of such a loss of a financial instrument held in custody, the Depositary shall return financial instruments of identical type or the corresponding amount to the Company without undue delay); and (b) all other losses suffered by the Company and the Shareholders as a result of the negligence or intentional failure from the Depositary, its sub-custodian or its delegates to properly fulfil their obligations pursuant to the UCITS Regulations or the Depositary Agreement.
+Subject and without prejudice to (a) above, the Depositary will not be held liable provided the Depositary can demonstrate that: (i) the event which led to the loss was not the result of any act or omission of the Depositary or third party to whom the safekeeping of financial instruments held in custody in accordance with point (a) of Article 22(5) of the Directive; (ii) the Depositary could not have reasonably prevented the occurrence of the event which led to the loss despite adopting all precautions incumbent on a diligent depositary as reflected in common industry practice; (iii) the loss had arisen as a result of an external event beyond the Depositary's reasonable control, the consequences of which would have been unavoidable despite all reasonable efforts to the contrary; (iv) the Depositary could not have prevented the loss despite rigorous and comprehensive due diligence as documented by: (A) establishing, implementing, applying and maintaining structures and procedures and insuring expertise that are adequate and proportionate to the nature and complexity of the assets of the Company in order to identify in a timely manner and monitor on an ongoing basis external events which may result in loss of a financial instrument held in custody; (B) assessing on an ongoing basis whether any of the events identified under the subparagraph (ii) above presents a significant risk of loss of a financial instrument held in custody; and (C) informing the Company of the significant risks identified and taking appropriate actions, if any, to prevent or mitigate the loss of financial instruments held in custody, where actual or potential external events have been identified which are believed to present a significant risk of loss of a financial instrument held.